 Selling a Rhode Island Home: What Are My Disclosure Obligations?

 Selling your Rhode Island home involves many steps, from finding an agent to readying it for showings to negotiating with potential buyers.
-Rhode Island's legislature adds an extra small hurdle for sellers like yourself: You must provide the buyer with a "disclosure form" before signing a purchase contract.
+Rhode Island's legislature adds an extra little hurdle for sellers of properties with up to four dwelling units: You must provide prospective buyers with a "disclosure form" before signing a purchase contract.

-Disclosure Laws in Rhode Island for Home Sales
+Disclosure Laws in Rhode Island for Real Estate Sales

-As a seller, you should familiarize yourself with Rhode Island Code § 5-20.8-2.
+As a property seller, it's worth familiarizing yourself with Rhode Island Code § 5-20.8-2 (2023).
 For starters, this section of state law says that before signing any agreement to sell real estate, the seller must "deliver a written disclosure to the buyer and to each agent with whom the seller knows he or she or the buyer has dealt in connection with the real estate."

-The language about "any real estate agent" will literally most likely mean the buyer's agent, but the legislature obviously wants to ensure that one way or another, the buyer is made aware of the property's condition.
+The language about "any real estate agent" will literally most likely mean the buyer's agent, but the legislature obviously wants to ensure that one way or another, lookers and possible buyers are made aware of the property's features and condition.

 What Information Is Covered By the Rhode Island Real Estate Disclosure?

-The Rhode Island Association of REALTORS has created a standard disclosure form, which your agent can provide to you.
+The Rhode Island Association of REALTORS has created a standard "RHODE ISLAND REAL ESTATE SALES DISCLOSURE FORM," which your agent can provide to you.

-The form covers not only defects, but various facts about the home—for example, its age, how much you pay in real estate taxes, and whether it's within a condo community governed by a homeowners' association, or is located within a historic district or wetland area.
-If you've done any construction without getting a permit, you'll need to report that, too.
-And, it asks about your history of filing homeowners' insurance claims.
+The form covers not only property defects, but various facts about the home—for example, its age, how much you pay in real estate taxes, whether it's within a condo community governed by a homeowners' association, and whether it is located within a historic district or wetland area.
+If you have done any construction without getting a permit, you'll need to report that, too.
+And, the form asks about your history of filing homeowners' insurance claims.

 The form also asks about the presence of hazardous materials or substances, such as lead paint, mold, radon, or asbestos.